Batlejka

-Batlejka (Батле́йка, Batleyka) is a Belarusian amateur puppet theatre.
+Batlejka (Batleyka; Батле́йка) is a Belarusian amateur puppet theatre.
 Its name is derived from the city of Bethlehem and performances are traditionally given over the Christmas period.

-It became popular in Belarus in the 16th century but the peak of its popularity falls on the 18-19th centuries.
+It became popular in Belarus in the 16th century but the peak of its popularity falls on the 18–19th centuries.
 It was largely forgotten during Soviet times but revived in present-day Belarus and within the Belarusian diaspora.

 Puppet booth and puppets

 Puppets on metal rods are led by a puppeteer hiding behind a wooden booth with doors.
-The booth has two levels - the upper ‘heavenly’ or ‘canonical’ level and the lower ‘earthly’ or ‘layman’ level.
+The booth has two levels – the upper ‘heavenly’ or ‘canonical’ level and the lower ‘earthly’ or ‘layman’ level.

 Puppets were traditionally made of wood and dressed in colourful miniature clothes.

 Plot

 Part 1: Nativity

 King Herod learns from the Three Kings that the Saviour is born.
 Considering him a rival, King Herod decides to kill Jesus.

 He order a soldier to go to Bethlehem and kill all newly born babies.
 The soldier obeys the order and kills all babies except a baby of Rachael.
 Angry Herod orders to kill Rachael's baby too.

-Herod pays with his life for these crimes - the Death beheads Herod and his body is taken to Hell by the Devil.
+Herod pays with his life for these crimes – the Death beheads Herod and his body is taken to Hell by the Devil.
 The soldier soon follows his master.

 Part 2: Folk scenes

-This part comprises a number of humorous and satirical episodes involving multiple characters - peasants, tradesmen, aristocracy, etc.
+This part comprises a number of humorous and satirical episodes involving multiple characters – peasants, tradesmen, aristocracy, etc.

 While Part 1 was performed throughout Belarus with little variations, Part 2 varies significantly depending on the geographical region of the performance and the imagination of a particular puppeteer.